webmessia-h/webmessia-h/README.md

 ⌨️ Main languages: C++, C

-💖 In a complicated relationship with Qt framework
+💖 In a complicated relationship with Qt framework and hexademical format

 🎼 Love progressive metal, classical, jazz and breakcore